 |

-Tutorial (Pages 6-21): The tutorial is on what some regard as a deconstruction of the mathematics and technology of text and data indexing.
+This tutorial is on what some regard as a deconstruction of the mathematics and technology of text and data indexing.
 The result is deemed a type of Synthetic Perception about the invariance in data and the development of human annotation of what humans regard as meaningful.
 Synthetic Perception is seen as a by-pass of current data-mining and text-indexing methods

 In the first step of a knowledge technology deployment one objectively evaluates proposed technology and methodology and develops an understanding of what is available in the marketplace.
 One must know what is available in computer systems and from innovations in various supporting communities.